ZackTaylor/Fit-Roulette-Web/README.md

 # Fit Roulette

-A React pharmacy picker web app that posts to an mock external API.
-See the app in action [live on heroku here](https://pharmacy-picker.herokuapp.com/).
+A mobile first website that displays a random workout for you to do. [live on heroku here](https://fitroulette-web.herokuapp.com/).

 ## Getting Started